-The company share capital is the amount of capital (cash or otherwise) subscribed by the shareholders during the company incorporation process.
+The company share capital is the amount of capital (cash or otherwise) subscribed by the shareholders when you incorporate a company in Mexico.
 The share capital is important and relevant if and when applying for financial loans, working in joint ventures or bidding on local, state or national government contracts.
 The value of the share capital can impact the ability of a business to be granted loans.
 A local legal entity with a high share capital will have a greater chance of being granted a loan than a business with a low share capital.

 Please note that if debts are owed by the company, the company’s share capital may be at risk.
 The share capital can be increased or decreased at any point during the company’s operations, but the share capital should be a number that reflects the company’s size and business operations.

 In most cases, companies in Mexico begin with a share capital of up to USD$2,500.

 The Mexican Company Legal Representative acts as the “legal face” of the business and is the individual who must sign for all company operations; in-turn, they have the legal responsibility to ensure the company operates correctly in the eyes of the local law.
 This individual must be either a Mexican national or a foreigner who legally resides in Mexico.